samueleaton/baton/README.md

 .run();
 ```

-You need to run the `next` function to continue to pass the baton the next function.
-Passing it in as the first parameter **only makes it available**, you still need to call it.
+You need to run the `next` function to continue to pass the baton to the next function.
+Passing it in as the first parameter **only makes it available**—you still need to call it.

 ```javascript
 baton(function(next){